 If you currently have other prescription drug coverage through your (or your spouse's) employer or retiree group, please contact that group's benefits administrator.
-He or she can help you determine how your current prescription drug coverage will work with our plan.
+He or she can help you determine how your

 In general, if you have employee or retiree group coverage, the drug coverage you get from us will be secondary to your group coverage.
 That means your group coverage would pay first.